yoohannes/RecoEdge/README.md

 The steps to building an awesome recommendation system are:
 1. 🔩 **Standard ML training**: Pick up any ML model and benchmark it using standard settings.
-2. 🎮 Federated Learning Simulation: Once you are satisfied with your model, explore a host of FL algorithms with the simulator.
+2. 🎮 **Federated Learning Simulation**: Once you are satisfied with your model, explore a host of FL algorithms with the simulator.
-3. 🏭 Industrial Deployment: After all the testing and simulation, deploy easily using NimbleEdge suite
+3. 🏭 **Industrial Deployment**: After all the testing and simulation, deploy easily using NimbleEdge suite
-4. 🚀 Edge Computing: Leverage all the benefits of edge computing
+4. 🚀 **Edge Computing**: Leverage all the benefits of edge computing

 # Repo Structure 🏢